 Industrial dampers are built from heavier materials, such as a thick gauge of galvanized steel or roll-formed steel.

-They will be much heavier than standard control dampers of the same size; from eight pounds per square inch of total damper size, all the way up to 18 pounds per square inch.
+They will be much heavier than standard control dampers of the same size; from eight pounds per square foot of total damper size, all the way up to 18 pounds per square foot.

 You will need to consider this extra weight when choosing where to place the damper: the application must be able to support a heavier damper.